questdb/nodejs-questdb-client/README.md

         .at(Date.now(), 'ms');

     // flush the buffer of the sender, sending the data to QuestDB
-    // the buffer is cleared after the data is sent and the sender is ready to accept new data await sender.flush();
+    // the buffer is cleared after the data is sent, and the sender is ready to accept new data await sender.flush();

-    // add rows to the buffer again and send it to the server await sender.table('prices').symbol('instrument', 'EURUSD')
+    // add rows to the buffer again, and send it to the server await sender.table('prices').symbol('instrument', 'EURUSD')
         .floatColumn('bid', 1.0197).floatColumn('ask', 1.0224)
         .at(Date.now(), 'ms');